troiwill/mavros-px4-vehicle/README.md

 ## Overview

-This codebase is a ROS package that allows a user to communicate with a PX4 autopilot using MAVROS.
-This package was developed using [Ubuntu 18.04 LTS (Bionic Beaver)](https://releases.ubuntu.com/18.04/), [ROS Melodic](http://wiki.ros.org/melodic), and the [PX4 autopilot](https://docs.px4.io/master/en/).
-Users can control a PX4-enabled vehicle using an easy-to-use Python API.
-Essentially, users can control PX4-enabled vehicles within Python ROS nodes with this API.
+This codebase is a ROS package that allows a user to communicate with [PX4 autopilot](https://docs.px4.io/master/en/) using MAVROS.
+This package was developed for [Ubuntu 18.04 LTS (Bionic Beaver)](https://releases.ubuntu.com/18.04/) and [ROS Melodic](http://wiki.ros.org/melodic).
+However, this pacakge also works with [Ubuntu 20.04 LTS (Focal Fossa)](https://releases.ubuntu.com/20.04/) and [ROS Noetic](http://wiki.ros.org/noetic).

+Users can control a PX4-enabled vehicle within Python ROS nodes with this API.
 Currently, the API can control a multi-rotor aircraft.

 ## Installation